 We strongly encourage any families who are entitled to Free School Meals to register for the Pupil Premium.
 All students’ catering accounts at Perins appear exactly the same and there is nothing to identify that they are getting a free school meal.
 Students entitled to a free meal have their balance updated every day with the amount allocated for a free school meal.This money can only be used at lunch and any under-spend or missed meals cannot be carried forward to the next day.
 Parents can also add extra money to their balance if they wish, in exactly the same way as others, to buy items at break time or extra items at lunch time.
 More information about registering for Free School Meals.

 The Pupil Premium at Perins

-At Perins, the percentage of students who are eligible for this funding makes up 9% of our school population.
-In the academic year 2018-19 the school will receive the sum of £106,900.
+At Perins, 101 students are eligible for this funding in the academic year 2019-20 and the school will receive the sum of £105,370.
 We are using this money in line with our school priorities and the needs of these particular students, topped up by funding from other parts of the school budget.

-The reports below detail how students were supported in previous years and our plans for supporting disadvantaged students in 2018-19.
-A next pupil premium strategy review will take place in July 2019.
+The reports below detail how students were supported in the last academic year and our plans for supporting disadvantaged students in the current year, 2019-20.
+The next pupil premium strategy review will take place in January 2020.